Boothville House: History

 Walter Ralston died in 1920 but his widow remained in the house until 1922.

 In 1923 Monte Video was acquired by William Bramwell Booth, son of William Booth the English founder of the Salvation Army.
 He purchased the property on behalf of the organisation, and in May 1924 the Salvation Army Mothers Hospital moved from Breakfast Creek to Monte Video, which was renamed Boothville.
 Boothville provided maternity and adoption services for single mothers.

+In June 1929, the Monte Video Estate consisted of 29 home blocks was available for sale by auction by Isles, Love and Co and F. E. Short.

 Apart from a small portion of land which was sold in 1925 to P & AE Nelson, and which was bequeathed back to the Salvation Army in 1956, the hospital and grounds have remained part of the Salvation Army Queensland Property Trust since 1933.

 A number of buildings associated with the hospital have been erected on the site since 1924.
 These include a single-storeyed building which was transported from the hospital's previous site at Breakfast Creek, raised to two-storey height and built in underneath, and a cottage which was relocated from a site in Jephson Street in Toowong in 1962.

 A brick labour ward was added in the 1970s, and more recently the courtyard between the two rear wings has been covered and concreted.
 Recently a brick theatre wing has been added off the eastern side of the timber wing.

 The Salvation Army ceased to operate Boothville as a hospital in 1994 and it was restored as a private residence.
 In July 2013, Boothville was sold for $3.9 million.